pts/historic-texlive/README.txt

    Instead of 2016 above, any TeX Live release between 2008 and 2018 works.

-   install-htl is self-contained, it doesn't download everything.
+   install-htl is self-contained, it doesn't download anything.
 However, you need to run tlmgr after it, which downloads packages from a TeX Live repository the usual way.